INTRODUCTION

 PRO-STAND

-PRO-STAND™ presents a new definition of value on the ever escaping control of rising prices on what has been promoted by the more advertised "name brand" rocker manufacturers as: "professional."
-In 2003, Jim initiated the PRO-STAND series, machined with the same, proprietary manufacturing technology used with the PRO-SHAFT series, but for a much lower cost.
-Now, a fully machined billet alloy rocker arm for a cost effective STAND MOUNT (aka "shaft") rocker system, that was comparable in price to the highly advertised "sportsman" rockers, but offering strength, precision and materials better than their professional systems costing upwards of $2,000 - by the time you added on all their options - which are "standard with MEI designs!
+PRO-STAND™ presented a new definition of value on the ever escaping control of rising prices to what has been promoted by the more advertised "name brand" rocker manufacturers as: "professional."
+In 2003, MEI initiated the PRO-STAND series, machined with the same, proprietary manufacturing technology used with the PRO-SHAFT series, but for a much lower cost.
+Now, a fully machined billet alloy rocker arm for a cost effective STAND MOUNT (aka "shaft") rocker system, that was comparable in price to the highly advertised "sportsman" rockers, but offering strength, precision and materials better than their professional systems costing upwards of $2,000 - by the time you added on all their options - which are "standard" with MEI designs!

 G-TooL

-The new and Patent Pending G-TooL™ exemplifies this innovation as well, not only setting geometry, but teaching a new standard of precision to its user for measuring and setting the ever critical rocker arm pivot points; mandatory for not wasting 3, 5 or even 10 degrees of cam duration during the lift cycle to an over-arcing rocker arm.
+The innovative Patent Pending G-TooL™ not only sets geometry, but teaches the value of precision valve train action for setting the ever critical rocker arm pivot points; a mandatory principle to avoid wasting 3, 5 or even 10 degrees and more of cam information during the entire lift cycle through an over-arcing rocker arm.
 No other cam company or rocker arm manufacturer in more than 40 years - regardless of name or fame - has ever defined, explained or implemented so many fundamental advancements to establish the standards of rocker arm geometry by which all valve train development is measured.
-No brag; just fact.
+Period.

 STUD-BRIDGE